projen/projen/API.md

 [NodePackageManager](#projen-nodepackagemanager)|The node package manager to use.
 [Stability](#projen-stability)|*No description*
 [StartEntryCategory](#projen-startentrycategory)|*No description*
+[TypeScriptJsxMode](#projen-typescriptjsxmode)|Determines how JSX should get transformed into valid JavaScript.
+[TypeScriptModuleResolution](#projen-typescriptmoduleresolution)|Determines how modules get resolved.
 [VersioningStrategy](#projen-versioningstrategy)|The strategy to use when edits manifest and lock files.